JohnKim0911/NodeJS_Blog_Bulbasaur/README.md

 ## How to run

 1. Download the code.
-2. Open the project and run on IDE terminal:
+2. Open the project with IDE, run on its terminal:

       npm i

-3. After downloading all the dependencies, go to <a src="http://localhost:3000/" target="_blank">http://localhost:3000/</a>
+4. After downloading all the dependencies (number3), run this as well:

+      nodemon index.js

+5. Go to <a src="https://localhost:3000/" target="_blank">localhost:3000/</a>